filviu/blog/content/posts/2009/2009-06-06-removing-a-virus-from-an-usb-thumbdrive.md

 <figure id="attachment_241" aria-describedby="caption-attachment-241" style="width: 349px" class="wp-caption alignleft"><img decoding="async" loading="lazy" class="size-full wp-image-241" title="infected_usb_stick_autorun_message" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2009/06/infected_usb_stick_autorun_message.jpg" alt="Infected usb drive autorun message.
 Notice the two Open folder to view files?" width="349" height="327" /><figcaption id="caption-attachment-241" class="wp-caption-text">Infected usb drive autorun message.
 Notice the two Open folder to view files?</figcaption></figure>

 Most of the times, when the drive is infected some of the icons will look weird: **Unknow program** type icons, **two open folder to view files** entries, and so on.
 So, any of those show up, or you have used your stick on a suspect computer (or a public terminal) you probably have a virus.
 So, click cancel.
-If there&#8217;s nothing you need on the stick stop right here.
+If there's nothing you need on the stick stop right here.
 Just go to my computer, right click on the drive and **format** it.
 The virus, **along with all your files** will be gone.

-If you need the files it&#8217;s going to be a little trickyer:
+If you need the files it's going to be a little trickyer:

 Go to **My computer**. **Right** click on the problem disk and choose **explore**.
 NOT open, run or anything else.
 Make sure windows is set to show hidden and system files.
 DELETE the following file and folders: